 - Be Specific: Be detailed about your products and services so your audience knows exactly what it is that you’re offering.

 - Show Value: How can your audience benefit from your products or services?
 What problems does what you’re selling solve for them?

-It’s also important to keep in mind who you’re writing your ad for.
+It’s also important to keep your ad’s audience and target personas in mind.
 Is it a marketing manager, purchaser, or C-suite executive?
-The voice and tone of your ad copy should change depending on which type of persona you’re writing to.
-If you can write your ad content specifically to the type of person you want to click the ad, you’ll better position yourself to get clicks, form fill outs, and sales.
+The voice and tone of your ad copy should change depending on which type of persona you’re targeting.
+If you can write your ad content specifically to the type of person you want to click the ad, you’ll better position yourself to get clicks, form fills, and sales.

 B2B and PPC are Better Together

-B2B companies who use PPC ads effectively can greatly increase their leads, move prospects through the sales funnel faster, and ultimately sell more of their products and services.
-PPC ads allow companies to specifically target exactly who they want to attract in their niche industries, and at an affordable price.
+B2B companies who use PPC ads effectively can greatly increase their leads, move prospects through B2B sales funnels faster, and ultimately sell more of their products and services.
+PPC ads allow B2B companies to specifically target exactly who they want to attract in their niche industries, and at a more affordable price.

 Connect with our team of digital marketing experts to learn more about how an effective PPC advertising strategy can help your business.